 - Not taking into account the interaction of infected species with other species

 - Not knowing if the relationships are causal or just correlation.

 - Not knowing the exact influence of human behavior on transmission rates.

 It’s also difficult to say whether conservation of biodiversity would, in the end, contribute to more or less human well-being because one must take into account things like land use for crops (aka: growing food) and mental benefits of spending more time outside.
 The conclusion is basically, we need to more information.

-LESSON COMMENTS: If ever you want to explain to students just how complicated ecology is, this would be the article to use.
-A lot of the ecology texts simplify many of the issues we currently face and provide simple solutions for students; however, this is not the case.
-The reason there is so much debate regarding conservation strategies is exactly the point that is addressed in this article: we simply don’t know enough about the ecosystem relationships to come up with a concrete, effective broad solution to all our ecological problems.
+LESSON COMMENTS: If you ever want to explain to students just how complicated ecology is, this would be the article to use.
+A lot of ecology texts simplify many of the issues we currently face and provide simple solutions for students; however, in reality, this is not the case.
+The reason there is so much debate regarding conservation strategies is exactly the point that is addressed in this article: we simply don’t know enough about ecosystem relationships to come up with a concrete, effective broad solution to all our ecological problems.
 A graphic organizer would be very useful in helping students see the complicated connections between the various hosts, vectors, and parasites mentioned in this article.